Wolox/tech-guides/backend/backend-standard-and-best-practices.md

 ## 1- Objective

 The purpose of this document is to present the standards we use in Wolox to work with APIs in the backend department.
-This standards are simply suggestions and guidelines, and depending on the case, they can be adapted if necessary.
+These standards are simply suggestions and guidelines, and depending on the case, they can be adapted if necessary.

 ## 2- Naming conventions